How to Get Support and How to Report Assaults

 Who to Report to: The Responsible Employee should immediately report the matter to:

-- Directly to the Dean of Students Office, The Equal Opportunity Office, the Title IX Coordinator or a Deputy Title IX Coordinator.
+- Directly to the Dean of Students Office, The Office of Equal Opportunity and Access, the Title IX Coordinator or a Deputy Title IX Coordinator.
 Individuals may report to their supervisor who will report to offices above.

-What will Happen: If the report involves Title IX defined prohibited conduct, the Title IX Coordinator or designees will coordinate the university’s immediate response to the report, including implementing supportive measures.
-The Dean of Students Office will undertake supportive measures and the Equal Opportunity Office will conduct a formal complaint investigation if a complaint is filed.
+What Will Happen: If the report involves Title IX defined prohibited conduct, the Title IX Coordinator or designees will coordinate the university’s immediate response to the report, including implementing supportive measures.
+The Dean of Students Office will undertake supportive measures and the Office of Equal Opportunity and Access will conduct a formal complaint investigation if a complaint is filed.
 The university’s response and follow up will take every precaution to ensure privacy.

 What Not to Do: Do not attempt to investigate the matter.